Jaimilit/CrossFit/README.md

 ### Colors

 I chose a gray theme chosen from the color palette on coolors.
-I wanted to keep it simple and wanted the images to pop more.
-I wanted the images and the text to pop, so I kept a simple, light gray background.
+I wanted to keep it simple and wanted the images and the text to pop, so I kept a simple, light gray background.
 For the header and the footer, I used a dark gray to contrast the background.
-I used white text in the logo to make it pop more.
+I used white text in the logo to make it pop more, in keeping with the theme.

 ![colors](assets/images/colors.png)